Rev. Michael A. Zampelli, S.J.

 Rev. Michael A. Zampelli, S.J., was elected to the Marquette University Board of Trustees in 2011.

-Father Zampelli earned an undergraduate degree in English from Georgetown University, a master’s degree in humanities from Fordham University, a master of divinity and master of sacred theology from the Jesuit School of Theology in Berkeley, and a doctoral degree in drama from Tufts University in 1998.
-He was ordained a priest in 1993.
+Father Zampelli earned a bachelor’s degree in English from Georgetown University, a master’s degree in humanities from Fordham University, Master of Divinity and Master of Sacred Theology degrees from the Jesuit School of Theology in Berkeley, and a doctorate in drama from Tufts University.
+He entered the Society of Jesus in 1982 and was ordained a priest in 1993.